hhubibi/hhubibi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->

-- 🌱 Interested in computer system ad architechure
+- 🌱 Interested in computer system and architechure
 - 🤔 Busy with my course projects